 Use Felt Pads on Furniture Legs

-Felt pads are an easy and affordable way to care for your Dublin hardwood flooring, but they make a big difference.
+Felt pads are an easy and affordable way to care for your hardwood flooring, but they make a big difference.
 They simply stick onto the bottom of chair legs to prevent scuffing and scratches.
 Another key point is to make sure to lift furniture off of your hardwood floors when you rearrange it, rather than dragging it across the room.

 Take Your Shoes Off